Ryan O’Byrne started this lockout in an assistant coaching position. He was working for his hometown Victoria Grizzlies.

 Strangely, Semyon Varlamov has not played or even dressed for the last four games.
 In an interview with the Eurolanche, he said that he was unable to comment on why he was not playing, and he said that “everything is great” when they asked about potential injuries.
 I’m not sure why a team would sit a goalie who has some of the best statistics in the league, and I don’t know much about the KHL’s transparency policy when it comes to sitting players.
 Either way, it’s a little worrying that Varlamov is now missing out on games in the KHL too.

-Topics: Ryan O'Byrne
+Tags: Ryan O'Byrne